kmuldrew/Peter-Fidler-Fur-Trade-Journals/README.md

 5. Journal from Greenwich House to LIttle Slave Lake River - 1800:			110-121
 6. Journal from the South Branch to Chesterfield House 1800:					122-141

+Volume 3: 1807-1808
+1. Journal - Cumberland House to Athapescow Lake - 1807
+2. Journal - Swan to Red River to Nelson's River - 1808